Chapter 6: Intercultural Communication in Organizations

-How do cultures differ from each other?
+So how do cultures differ from each other, and how might you move towards more effective intercultural communication when doing business?
 If you have ever visited a country different from your own, you probably have stories to tell about what aspects of the culture were different and which were similar.
 Maybe you have noticed that in many parts of the United States people routinely greet strangers with a smile when they step into an elevator or see them on the street, but the same behavior of saying hello and smiling at strangers would be considered odd in many parts of Europe.
 In India and other parts of Asia, traffic flows with rules of its own, with people disobeying red lights, stopping and loading passengers in highways, or honking continuously for no apparent reason.
 In fact, when it comes to culture, we are like fish in the sea: We may not realize how culture is shaping our behavior until we leave our own and go someplace else.
 Cultural differences may shape how people dress, how they act, how they form relationships, how they address each other, what they eat, and many other aspects of daily life.
 Of course, talking about national cultures does not mean that national cultures are uniform.
 In many countries, it is possible to talk about the existence of cultures based on region or geography.
 For example, in the United States, the southern, eastern, western, and midwestern regions of the country are associated with slightly different values.

 Thinking about hundreds of different ways in which cultures may differ is not very practical when you are trying to understand how culture affects work behaviors.
 For this reason, the work of Geert Hofstede, a Dutch social scientist, is an important contribution to the literature.
 Hofstede studied IBM employees in 66 countries and showed that four dimensions of national culture explain an important source of variation among cultures.
 Research also shows that cultural variation with respect to these four dimensions influence employee job behaviors, attitudes, well-being, motivation, leadership, negotiations, and many other aspects of organizational behavior (Hofstede, 1980; Tsui, Nifadkar, & Ou, 2007).